Prajakta-Bhavsar/Prajakta-Bhavsar/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/lauragift21/lauragift21/master/code.gif" width="400" height="280" />

-* Master’s student in Information Technology and Management at UT Dallas (May 2025)
+* Master’s student in Information Technology and Management at UT Dallas (Graduating May 2025)
+* Currently actively looking for full-time opportunities within USA
 * Former Jr. Project Analyst at Cognizant with 2+ years of experience in data security and analytics
 * Skilled in AI, data-driven decision-making, and digital transformation
-* Experienced in project management, Agile methodologies, and cross-functional collaboration
+* Experienced in project management, product management, and data analysis and business analysis
-* Passionate about leveraging data for business insights and innovation
 * Proven ability to optimize processes and drive efficiency in technical environments
 * Strong problem-solving skills with a focus on delivering scalable solutions
 * Experienced in stakeholder management and fostering team collaboration for high-impact projects